-At Relationships Matter Therapy- Austin, we have licensed counselors who are experienced in supporting individuals and couples needing divorce support counseling.
+At Relationships Matter Therapy- Texas, we have licensed counselors who are experienced in supporting individuals and couples needing divorce support counseling.

 We are here whether you are at the beginning stage, in the process, or after your marriage has ended and the divorce is finalized.

 Would you like support as you consider the option of divorce and make a decision about the future of your marriage?

 Would you like time to address unresolved issues before going your separate ways, giving both of you closure and providing a positive foundation on which to start the next chapter of your life?

 Would you like guidance in developing your co-parenting relationship with respect and cooperation?

 Would you like the chance to better understand what went wrong in the relationship and how to learn from it to make future relationships more successful?